21it/calculus/README.md

 }
 ```

 Beautiful.
-We have a smart constructor which creates instance of the type `URI` properly.
+We have a smart constructor which creates value of the type `URI` properly.
 But remember our first statement?
-Default constructor is always public, which means that we can just **HOPE** that people will use smart constructor instead of default one.
-Concept of the smart constructors implies fact that we will hide default unsafe constructors.
+Default constructor is always public, which means that we can just **hope** that people will use smart constructor instead of default one.
+Concept of the smart constructors implies fact that we will hide unsafe default constructors.
 But we can't reach it with Elixir structs.

 Second statement:

-- **all fields of `URI` instance are public**
+- **all fields of `URI` value are public**

-That's also true, because we can access any field of `URI` type instance in any place of our program (where this instance exists):
+That's also true, because we can access any field of `URI` value in any place of our program (where this value exists):

 ```elixir
 iex> uri = URI.parse("https://hello.world")